-- A Home Business which is evident to the general public shall be required to apply for and obtain an approval pursuant to the Non-Residential Site Plan Review regulations adopted by the planning board that govern such uses.
-Evidence of the Home Business includes but is not limited to the following: increased traffic, external signs, external display of goods, vehicle or equipment parking and storage, septic expansion, and request for a building permit. - 1702.02 The Home Business shall be incidental and secondary to the principal use of the dwelling as a residence. - 1702.03 No additions or changes shall be made to the residence that will make it impractical to revert the building to purely residential use. - 1702.04 Objectionable circumstances such as noise, vibration, dust, smoke, excessive traffic, electrical disturbances, odors, heat, glare, visual disharmony or other offensive emissions shall not be produced in excess of that normally associated with residential use.
-Determination of an objectionable circumstance shall be made by the Board of Adjustment either upon complaint or upon request for investigation by the Building Inspector. - Home Businesses shall be conducted by the resident, resident members of the owner's family, a resident tenant, or resident members of the tenant's family.
-Four employees, in addition to home inhabitants, are permitted on the premises. - 1702.06 All signs must comply with the requirements of Section 1600, Sign Ordinance. - 1702.07 Traffic generated by the Home Business shall not create safety hazards or be substantially greater in volume than would normally be expected with residential use. - Sufficient off-street parking shall be provided for any non-resident employees, customers and suppliers who may be normally expected to need parking spaces at one time.
-Driveways may be used for client parking. - 1702.09 The Home Business shall be operated within the principal or accessory building.
+- 1702.01 A Home Business which is evident to the general public shall be required to apply for and obtain an approval pursuant to the Non-Residential Site Plan Review regulations adopted by the planning board that govern such uses.
+Evidence of the Home Business includes but is not limited to the following: increased traffic, external signs, external display of goods, vehicle or equipment parking and storage, septic expansion, and request for a building permit. - 1702.02 The Home Business shall be secondary to the use of the property as a residence.
+The home business can occupy up to 25% of the combined gross floor area of the existing home and/or any accessory structures, or 1,500 sq.ft., whichever is less. - 1702.03 No additions or changes shall be made to the residence that will make it impractical to revert the building to purely residential use. - 1702.04 Objectionable circumstances such as noise, vibration, dust, smoke, excessive traffic, electrical disturbances, odors, heat, glare, visual disharmony or other offensive emissions shall not be produced in excess of that normally associated with residential use.

-1702.10 Home Businesses shall be conducted in accordance with all Town regulations, state laws and licensing requirements.
+- 1702.05 Home Businesses shall be conducted by the resident, resident members of the owner's family, a resident tenant, or resident members of the tenant's family.
+Two employees, in addition to home inhabitants, are permitted to work on the premises. - 1702.06 All signs must comply with the requirements of Section 1600, Sign Ordinance. - 1702.07 Home business activities apparent to the general public shall be limited to the hours between 8:00 a.m. and 7:00 p.m.. - 1702.08 Sufficient off-street parking shall be provided for any non-resident employees, customers and suppliers who may be normally expected to need parking spaces at one time.
+Driveways may be used for client parking. - 1702.09 Home Businesses shall be conducted in accordance with all Town regulations, state laws and licensing requirements. - 1702.10 Once a proposed home business has obtained a special permit from the Planning Board and operation of the use has commenced, the continuation of such use shall remain subject to compliance with the standards of this section.
+In the event that a home business is operated in a manner that violates the standards of this section, then the Building Inspector may direct such business to be brought into compliance, or, alternatively, to cease such violation.
+Any such directive shall be appealable to the Zoning Board of Adjustment pursuant to RSA 676:5.